Madter6187/Long-Spear/README.md

 for Tilemap, I get it from Pixel Frog(itch.io), here the source : https://pixelfrog-assets.itch.io/pixel-adventure-1

 for Sound effects, you can download it in this repository

+player.tscn and player.gd is not work do not use it